BSN-Spartan/NC-Ethereum/README.md

 Spartan-I Chain Network ID = Chain ID  = 9090

-Below is the instruction for Linux.
+Below is the instruction for Linux system.

-## 2. Hardware Requirement
+## 2. Hardware Requirements
-It is recommended to build Spartan-I Chain full nodes on Linux Server with the following requirement.
+It is recommended to build Spartan-I Chain full nodes with the following requirements:

-#### Minimum Requirement
+#### Minimum Requirements

 - 2 CPU
 - Memory: 4GB
 - Disk: 100GB SSD
-- OS: Ubuntu 16.04 LTS +
 - Bandwidth: 20Mbps

-#### Recommended Requirement
+#### Recommended Requirements

 - 4 CPU
 - Memory: 16GB
 - Disk: 512GB SSD
-- OS: Ubuntu 18.04 LTS +
 - Bandwidth: 20Mbps

-## 3. How to Install a Full Node
+## 3. Full Node Installation

 ## 3.1.
 Geth Installation

+There are 2 methods to install Geth: building from source and installing by Docker.
+Please refer to the installation method that is most applicable in your specific case.

-#### 3.1.1 Install by Commands
+#### 3.1.1 Building from Source

-To build the node by commands, Go 1.15 or above should be installed into your server first:

-Install `go` by the following steps:
+To build the node by commands, **Go 1.15** or above should be installed into your server first.
+Install `go` by following steps:

 Download and untar the installation file